We're pleased to announce that Dr Emma Coonan will be a Keynote speaker for i2c2 2017.

 for Learning Technology special interest group on Games and Learning.

 Rosie is an inspiring library leader, an information literacy expert, an enthusiast and expert on bringing play and games into learning (and conferences), and a learning space design innovator.

 Running through the conference, we're planning on having a physical version of a "Storify" happening.

 The Print Project are bringing a portable printing press along that will be set up from Tuesday morning until the end of the conference on Wednesday.
 We'll be asking attendees to reflect throughout the conference, pick a tweet (or write a short sentence) about the conference and either let our printers create a physical manifestation of it, or use the type and press to create their own.
 They will then be able to take a copy away themselves, and we'll hopefully create a (very limited edition!) book from the sheets printed during the conference.

 This festival will be a key part of the conference, challenging us to think about what we do and how we do it in our professional practice... more information following shortly!

 Programme information will follow as things are confirmed.
-Draft programme expected late June / early July.
+Draft programme expected at the end of July.